 Writing chapter outlines or highlighting as you go along can help you remember things when you feel there is simply too much to remember, and it also makes reviewing easier.

-To get the most out of your reading, try Survey, Question, Read, Recite, and Review or SQ3R.
+To get the most out of your reading, try to remember these steps: Survey, Question, Read, Recite, and Review.
 These five steps will help you concentrate on your material and recall it later on.

 There are simple ways to increase your reading speed.
 Many people, without knowing it, move their lips or read out loud.
 This slows you down since you can't speak as quickly as you read.

 Another way to increase speed is to know what information you want before you start.
 This way you can skim for what you need, instead of reading everything.
 Students also often reread lines unnecessarily.
 Slower readers usually must go back and reread because their minds wander instead of concentrating on the material.

 Computer Skills for Distance Learning